SSQ Insurance: Company structure

 On January 1, 2017, SSQ General Insurance Company Inc. (SSQ's previous P&C insurance arm) was merged into SSQ Insurance Company Inc.

 Donations and sponsorships

-SSQ Insurance is the title sponsor of the SSQ Quebec City Marathon and presenter of the SSQ Health 5K.
+SSQ Insurance was the title sponsor of the SSQ Quebec City Marathon and presenter of the SSQ Health 5K.
 This activity raises funds for organizations in the health sector.

-SSQ partners with the SSQ Longueuil Marathon as the title sponsor of the event.
+SSQ partnered with the SSQ Longueuil Marathon as the title sponsor of the event.